Hall of Fame Inductees Prior to 2009

 • Elizabeth Fink Farnsworth (1961).
 Journalist; chief correspondent and principal substitute for PBS’s “The News Hour.”

 • H. Bernard Fink (1927).
-Businessman and philanthropist; he was president and chairman of the board of C-G-F Grain Company, later CGF Industries, Inc. (dec.)
+Businessman and philanthropist; he was president and chairman of the board of C-G-F Grain Company, later CGF Industries, Inc. (deceased)

 1997

 • John Davis (1934).
-Optometrist; best recognized as coach for American women’s international track teams. (dec.)
+Optometrist; best recognized as coach for American women’s international track teams. (deceased)

 • James W. Putnam (1932).
-Attorney; active in Emporia, Kansas community affairs including Camp Alexander, a recreation center for area youth. (dec.)
+Attorney; active in Emporia, Kansas community affairs including Camp Alexander, a recreation center for area youth. (deceased)

 • Dr. Douglas W. Wilmore (1956).
 Surgeon; Professor of Surgery at the Harvard Medical School whose research focused on burn treatment.

 • Barbara King Wilson (1934).
-Businesswoman; besides her insurance agency, Mrs. Wilson was involved in Manhattan, Kansas civic affairs and a member and chairman of Washburn University Board of Trustees. (dec.)
+Businesswoman; besides her insurance agency, Mrs. Wilson was involved in Manhattan, Kansas civic affairs and a member and chairman of Washburn University Board of Trustees. (deceased)

 1996